Windows 11 Snap Layouts – Multitasking Tool Overview

 When the Intune policy is sync’d with a device and a user logs in, the upprinterinstaller.exe runs to set up the printer for the user.
 Unfortunately, this does not run silently, instead displaying a popup for the user as pictured below:

-My testing showed that this occurs on both Windows 10 and Windows 11.
+My testing showed that this occurs on both Windows 10 and Windows 11 (edit 31st July 2024: Microsoft say they have fixed this in Windows 11 but I have not tested this since then).
 Each printer you deploy gets its own individual popup.
 So if you are deploying lots of printers, expect to see lots of popups.
 Combining multiple printers in to a single policy did not reduce the number of popups.

 They stay on the screen for between 2 to 20 seconds depending on the device’s resource load.
 I’ve found that when I’ve misconfigured the deployment settings, the popup stays for up to a minute before exiting (presumably timing out).